TCM-APP/privacy-policy/privacy.md

-Welcome to the TCM Food Encyclopedia for Android.
+Welcome to the TCM Food Encyclopedia.

 The developers of this app take privacy very seriously.